 Do you feel excited when a friend emails, posts, or calls telling you they just read an article about your company or service in the newspaper?
 I know it puts a smile on my face.

 Every year I send out press releases.
-Some special seeds make it into the newspaper, while others die before they can even take hold.
-However, for those that do grow into a story, they generally flourish and generate marketing that I would have typically paid $100’s if not $1,000’s of advertising dollars for.
-All from a press release that takes about 90 minutes to create.
+Some individual seeds make it into the newspaper, while others die before they can even take hold.
+However, for those that do grow into a story, they generally flourish and generate marketing that I would have typically paid $100’s if not $1,000’s of advertising dollars for, all from a press release that takes about 90 minutes to create.

 I have found that I don’t have to wait for an editor to publish my story.
-News outlets are now allowing you to publish your own news.
-I could wait, hope, wish, and pray that my article gets published, or I can log into an online news outlet and publish my own news.
+News outlets are now allowing you to post your news.
+I could wait, hope, wish and pray that my article gets published, or I can log into an online news outlet and publish my news.

 After I self-publish my news, I use social media to share my story.
 Months later at a family event I hear…”I saw you in the newspaper.”
 “Really,” I say with a smile.

 It’s time for you to start planting your news seeds, for when you do, it will get you the marketing you need to grow your business.

 If you’re unsure on how to create a press release, then get my e-document on How to Write a Grand Opening Press Release.
 This e-document will guide you through the process of writing a press release for a special event.